sakaki-/gentoo-on-rpi-64bit/README.md

 pi64 ~ # userdel --remove demouser
 userdel: demouser mail spool (/var/spool/mail/demouser) not found
 ```
 > The mail spool warning may safely be ignored.
-Also, if you want your new user to be automatically logged in on boot (as `demouser` was), sustitute your new username for `demouser` in the file `/etc/lightdm/lightdm.conf.d/50-autologin-demouser.conf` (and if you do _not_ want autologin, this file may safely be deleted).
+Also, if you want your new user to be automatically logged in on boot (as `demouser` was), substitute your new username for `demouser` in the file `/etc/lightdm/lightdm.conf.d/50-autologin-demouser.conf` (and if you do _not_ want autologin, this file may safely be deleted).

 One hint worth bearing in mind: desktop compositing is on for new users by default.
 This gives nicely rendered window shadows etc. but if you find video playback framerates (from `VLC` etc.) are too slow, try turning it off (<kbd>Applications</kbd>&rarr;<kbd>Settings</kbd>&rarr;<kbd>Window Manager Tweaks</kbd>, <kbd>Compositor</kbd> tab).